luxonis/depthai/depthai_sdk/docs/source/features/components.rst

 Components
 ==========

-SDK components abstract `DepthAI API nodes <https://docs.luxonis.com/projects/api/en/latest/components/nodes/>`__; their initialization, configuration, and linking.
+Components are part of the :ref:`OakCamera` class and abstract `DepthAI API nodes <https://docs.luxonis.com/projects/api/en/latest/components/nodes/>`__;
+their initialization, configuration, and linking.
 This improves ease of use when developing OAK aplications.

 **Available components**